 The closing of Little Havana’s Morro Castle in 2017 was a giant blow to Miami’s Frita community.
-And now, here we are just fours years later, and Miami’s original Frita Cubana spot Fritas Domino La Original, has closed without any fanfare whatsoever.
+And now, here we are just four years later, and Miami’s original Frita Cubana spot Fritas Domino La Original has closed without any fanfare whatsoever.

 Over the last few years, Fritas Domino had fallen on hard times, and the pandemic certainly didn’t help them any.
 I ate there a few times during the last year, and we were the only customers on each occasion.

 The restaurant and its intellectual property have been on sale since late 2020.
 I had high hopes that someone would swoop in and save this diamond in the rough.
 Unfortunately, it was not meant to be.

 A sign on the door says, “Nueva Administración, La Fragüita Restaurant Coming Soon!” which dashes any hope of saving the place.

 Morro Castle in Hialeah is now officially the oldest Frita joint in town.
 Please, let’s support them!